pikvm/pikvm/docs/wifi.md

     ```

-## Step by step - Advances users ONLY section
+## Step by step - Advanced users ONLY section

 1. Make filesystem writable using `rw` command.